ebanx/woocommerce-gateway-ebanx-local/readme.txt

 == Changelog ==

+= 2.1.2 =
+* 2020-02-17 - Fix address validation when payment method is international credit card.
+Fix error when submit form with blank card.

 = 2.1.1 =
-* 2020-02-13 - Fixes street parse street number on address
+* 2020-02-13 - Fix parsing the street number of the address

 = 2.1.0 =
 * 2020-02-12 - Add international credit card gateway